Meghan Markle’s Father Says He’ll Attend Royal Wedding To Walk Her Down The Aisle If Doctor’s Allow It

 — Marie Claire (@marieclaire) May 15, 2018

 However, Thomas Markle may not be able to make it to London despite his change of heart.
-Meghan Markle’s father claims that doctors would need to release him from the hospital in order for him to attend the nuptials, but if that happens he’ll risk his health to be there for his daughter.
+Meghan Markle’s father claims that doctors would need to release him from the hospital in order for him to attend the nuptials, but if that happens, he’ll risk his health to be there for his daughter.
 Thomas admits that he’s asked his doctors if he could be released from the hospital by Wednesday, but so far they have not given him the okay.

 In addition, Meghan Markle reportedly called her father after his most recent health scare.
-Although Thomas says he missed the phone call, his daughter then texted him to tell him she’s worried about his health, and that she has no ill feelings towards him for the paparazzi photos.
+Although Thomas says he missed the phone call, his daughter then texted him to tell him she’s worried about his health, and that she has no ill feelings toward him for the paparazzi photos.

 “Of course I’d walk her down the aisle.
 This is a historic moment.
 I’d like to be a part of history,” Thomas Markle echoed again during the interview.

-As previously reported by the Inquisitr, rumors are flying that if Meghan Markle’s father can’t walk her down the aisle she has a few options.
+As previously reported by the Inquisitr, rumors are flying that if Meghan Markle’s father can’t walk her down the aisle, she has a few options.
 Either her mother can do it, or best man Prince William could pull double duty.
 Prince Harry’s father, Prince Charles, is even a viable option if the family gets in a pinch.

-Prince Harry and Meghan Markle’s Royal Wedding will take place on Saturday.
+Prince Harry and Meghan Markle’s royal wedding will take place on Saturday.